-Generic Name (Abbreviations) Trade Name Formulations Dosing Recommendations a Elimination/ Metabolic Pathway Serum Half-Life Adverse Events b Atazanavir (ATV) Reyataz (ATV/c) Evotaz Note: Generic capsule formulations of ATV are available.
-Reyataz: • 150, 200, and 300 mg capsules • 50 mg single packet oral powder Evotaz: • ATV 300 mg/ COBI 150 mg tablet ReyatazIn ARV-Naive Patients:• (ATV 300 mg plus RTV 100 mg) once daily; or• ATV 400 mg once daily• Take with food.With TDF or in ARV- Experienced Patients:• (ATV 300 mg plus RTV 100 mg) once daily• Unboosted ATV is not recommended.• Take with food.With EFV in ARV-Naive Patients:• (ATV 400 mg plus RTV 100 mg) once daily• Take with food.With EFV in ARV-Naive Patients:• (ATV 400 mg plus RTV 100 mg) once daily• Take with food.Evotaz:• One tablet once daily• Take with food.Evotaz:• One tablet once daily• Take with food.Evota:• One tablet once daily• Take with food.For dosing recommendations with H2 antagonists and PPIs, refer to Table 21a ATV: CYP3A4 inhibitor and substrate Weak CYP2C8 inhibitor UGT1A1 inhibitor COBI: CYP3A inhibitor and substrate CYP2D6 inhibitor Dose adjustment is recommended in patients with hepatic insufficiency (see Appendix B, Table 10).
+Generic Name (Abbreviations) Trade Name Formulations Dosing Recommendations ^a Elimination/ Metabolic Pathway Serum Half-Life Adverse Events ^b Atazanavir (ATV) Reyataz (ATV/c) Evotaz Note: Generic products of ATV are available.
+Reyataz: • 150, 200, and 300 mg capsules • 50 mg oral powder/packet Generic: • 100, 150, 200, and 300 mg capsules Evotaz: • ATV 300 mg/ COBI 150 mg tablet Reyataz In ARV-Naive Patients: • (ATV 300 mg plus RTV 100 mg) once daily; or • ATV 400 mg once daily • Take with food.
+With TDF or in ARV-Experienced Patients: • (ATV 300 mg plus RTV 100 mg) once daily • Unboosted ATV is not recommended. • Take with food.
+With EFV in ARV-Naive Patients: • (ATV 400 mg plus RTV 100 mg) once daily • Take with food.
+Evotaz: • One tablet once daily • Take with food. • The use of ATV/c is not recommended for patients who are taking TDF and who have baseline CrCl <70 mL/min (see Appendix B, Table 10 for the equation for calculating CrCl).
+For dosing recommendations for patients who are also receiving H2 antagonists and PPIs, refer to Table 21a. • CYP3A4 inhibitor and substrate • Weak CYP2C8 inhibitor • UGT1A1 inhibitor COBI: • CYP3A inhibitor and substrate • CYP2D6 inhibitor Dose adjustment is recommended in patients with hepatic insufficiency (see Appendix B, Table 10).
 7 hours Indirect hyperbilirubinemia PR interval prolongation.
 First degree symptomatic AV block has been reported.
 Use with caution in patients who have underlying conduction defects or who are on concomitant medications that can cause PR prolongation.
-Cholelithiasis Nephrolithiasis Renal insufficiency Serum transaminase elevations Hyperlipidemia (especially with RTV boosting) Skin rash Hyperglycemia Fat maldistribution An increase in serum creatinine may occur when ATV is administered with COBI
+Cholelithiasis Nephrolithiasis Renal insufficiency Serum transaminase elevations Hyperlipidemia (especially with RTV boosting) Skin rash Hyperglycemia Fat maldistribution An increase in serum creatinine may occur when ATV is administered with COBI.

 Appendix B, Table 5.
-Characteristics of Protease Inhibitors (Last updated July 10, 2019; last reviewed July 10, 2019) (page 2 of 6)
+Characteristics of Protease Inhibitors (Last updated December 18, 2019; last reviewed December 18, 2019) (page 2 of 4)

-Generic Name (Abbreviations) Trade Name Formulations Dosing Recommendations a Elimination/ Metabolic Pathway Serum Half-Life Adverse Events b Darunavir (DRV) Prezista (DRV/c) Prezcobix Prezista: • 75, 150, 600, and 800 mg tablets • 100 mg/mL oral suspension Prezcobix: • DRV 800 mg/ COBI 150 mg tablet Also available as part of the STR Symtuza (DRV/c/ TAF/FTC) Prezista In ARV-Naive Patients or ARV-Experienced Patients with No DRV Mutations: • (DRV 800 mg plus RTV 100 mg) once daily • Take with food.
+Generic Name (Abbreviations) Fo Trade Name ormulations Dosing Recommendations ^a Elimination/ Metabolic Pathway Serum Half-Life Adverse Events ^b (DRV) Prezista (DRV/c) Prezcobix Prez Prez Also part Sym is, 150, 600, and 800 mg blets in mg/mL oral ispension i Prezista In ARV-Naive Patients or ARV-Experienced Patients with No DRV Mutations: • (DRV 800 mg plus RTV 100 mg) once daily • Take with food.
 In ARV-Experienced Patients with One or More DRV Resistance Mutations: • (DRV 600 mg plus RTV 100 mg) twice daily • Take with food.
 Unboosted DRV is not recommended.
-Prezcobix: • One tablet once daily • Take with food. • Not recommended for patients with one or more DRV resistance-associated mutations. • Coadministering Prezcobix and TDF is not recommended for patients with baseline CrCl <70 mL/ min (see Appendix B, Table 1 for the equation for calculating CrCl).
-See Appendix B, Table 1 for dosing information for Symtuza.
-DRV: CYP3A4 inhibitor and substrate CYP2C9 inducer COBI: CYP3A inhibitor and substrate CYP2D6 inhibitor 15 hours when combined with RTV 7 hours when combined with COBI Skin Rash: DRV has a sulfonamide moiety; Stevens- Johnson syndrome, toxic epidermal necrolysis, acute generalized exanthematous pustulosis, and erythema multiforme have been reported.
-Hepatotoxicity Diarrhea, nausea Headache Hyperlipidemia Serum transaminase elevation Hyperglycemia Fat maldistribution An increase in serum creatinine may occur when DRV is administered with COBI
+Prezcobix: • One tablet once daily • Take with food. • Not recommended for patients with one or more DRV resistance-associated mutations. • Coadministering Prezcobix and TDF is not recommended for patients with baseline CrCl <70 mL/min (see Appendix B, Table 10 for the equation for calculating CrCl).
+See Appendix B, Table 1 for dosing information for Symtuza. • CYP3A4 inhibitor and substrate • CYP2C9 inducer COBI: • CYP3A inhibitor and substrate • CYP2D6 inhibitor 15 hours when combined with RTV 7 hours when combined with COBI Skin Rash: DRV has a sulfonamide moiety, however incidence and severity of rash are similar in those with or without a sulfonamide allergy; Stevens-Johnson syndrome, toxic epidermal necrolysis, acute generalized exanthematous pustulosis, and erythema multiforme have been reported.
+Hepatotoxicity Diarrhea, nausea Headache Hyperlipidemia Serum transaminase elevation Hyperglycemia Fat maldistribution An increase in serum creatinine may occur when DRV is administered with COBI.

 Appendix B, Table 5.
-Characteristics of Protease Inhibitors (Last updated July 10, 2019; last reviewed July 10, 2019) (page 3 of 6)
+Characteristics of Protease Inhibitors (Last updated December 18, 2019; last reviewed December 18, 2019) (page 3 of 4)